UBC-CIC/commit2act/docs/UserGuide.md

 ## Validate Actions

-- Admin users and group owners can validate actions through the Validate Actions page (admin can validate actions submitted by all users, while group owners can only validate the actions of members of their groups)
+- Admin users and group owners can validate actions through the Validate Actions page (admin users can validate actions submitted by all users, while group owners can only validate the actions of members of their groups)
 - Unvalidated actions will be displayed with relevant information (date, name of user, action name, action items, co2 saved, total points earned, and the groups that the action was submitted to).
 - Admin users and group owners can approve or reject an action by clicking on the `Approve` or `Reject` buttons on the right hand side of the action card
   ![alt text](images/validateActions/validate_actions3.png)